Vasil (film): Release

 Vasil had its world premiere at the Warsaw Film Festival.
-Its festival run also included the Valladolid International Film Festival (Seminci) and the Mostra de Valencia.
+Its festival run also included the Valladolid International Film Festival (Seminci) and the Mostra de València.
 Originally included in the Seminci's 'Meeting Point' slate, the film was included in the festival's official selection instead upon the disqualification of Jaime Chávarri's La manzana de oro.
 Distributed by Filmax, it was theatrically released in Spain on 4 November 2022.

 Reception

 Carlos Marañón of Cinemanía rated the "spoken and delayed film featuring an original rhythm of its own" with 3 out of 5 stars, considering that even if the profusion of certain situations can become somewhat repetitive, the pause and the acting work "leave a strange but addictive peace, very uncommon in recent cinema".

 Elsa Fernández-Santos of El País deemed Prat's debut feature to be a "kind story of friendship", otherwise featuring elements of costumbrista comedy and autobiographical tones.

 Mariana Hristova of Cineuropa highlighted Elejalde and Barnev for their "organic performance of the graceful nuances in the communication between two people who represent opposing universes", while adding that the indoor settings and warm tones manage to create an "intimate atmosphere".